mdotshell/wastebin/readme.md

 ## To-Do
 As stated above, this is an unfinished work.
 The items on this list are meant to help collaborators determine the direction of the project.
 Any help with UX is greatly appreciated!
 Any changes should try to avoid bulky libraries and stick as close to [BootStrap 4](https://getbootstrap.com/) and [Darkly](https://bootswatch.com/darkly/) bootswatch theme as possible.

-* Finish self-destruct functionality
+* Finish self-destruct functionality - in progress
-* Encrypt code at rest with password
+* Encrypt code at rest with password - in progress
 * Allow custom self-destruct times.
 With units: Minutes, Hours, Weeks, Months
 * Create Dockerfile and commit image to public repositories with docker-compose v3
 * Run container as non-root user